-Townscape Red Amber Green Development of the site would Development of the site would Development of the site would have a detrimental impact on have a detrimental impact on have either a neutral or positive sensitive or other townscapes sensitive or other townscapes impact, but importantly not which cannot be mitigated.
-10 which could be mitigated. have a detrimental impact, on sensitive or other townscapes.
+Townscape Red Amber Green Development of the site would Development of the site would Development of the site would have a detrimental impact on have a detrimental impact on have either a neutral or positive townscapes which cannot be townscapes which could be impact, but importantly not mitigated.
+10 mitigated. have a detrimental impact, on townscapes.

-Sensitive townscapes include those within and adjacent to parts of conservation areas where up to date appraisals have indicated a high level of townscape significance, where development may affect particular concentrations of listed or locally listed buildings with collective townscape value and any other areas identified as particularly sensitive in Local Plans, local townscape appraisals or historic character studies.
+Sensitive townscapes include those areas within and adjacent to National Parks, the Broads and Areas of Outstanding Natural Beauty and include Conservation Areas where up to date appraisals have indicated a high level of townscape significance, where development may affect particular concentrations of listed or locally listed buildings with collective townscape value and any other areas identified as particularly sensitive in Local Plans, local townscape appraisals or historic character studies.

 Other considerations include the potential loss of protected trees on the amenity of the area.
+Exceptions: None

-Biodiversity and Geodiversity Red Amber Green Development of the site would Development of the site may Development of the site would have a detrimental impact on have a detrimental impact on a not have a detrimental impact designated site, protected designated sites, protected on any designated site, species or ecological networks species or ecological network protected species or ecological which cannot be reasonably but the impact could be networks. mitigated or compensated as reasonably mitigated or appropriate. compensated.
+Biodiversity and Geodiversity Red Amber Green Development of the site would Development of the site may Development of the site would have a detrimental impact on have a detrimental impact on a not have a detrimental impact designated sites, protected designated site, protected on any designated site, species or ecological networks species or ecological network protected species or ecological which cannot be reasonably but the impact could be networks. mitigated or compensated as reasonably mitigated or appropriate. compensated.
 Designated sites are those with national or international protection, namely:

-- Special Areas of Conservation (including possible Special Areas of Conservation) - Special Protection Areas (including potential Special Protection Areas) - Ramsar sites (including proposed Ramsar sites) - Sites of Specific Scientific Interest - National Nature Reserves - Ancient Woodland and those with regional or local protection, namely:
+- Special Areas of Conservation (including possible Special Areas of Conservation) - Special Protection Areas (including potential Special Protection Areas) • - Ramsar sites (including proposed Ramsar sites) • - Sites of Specific Scientific Interest - National Nature Reserves - Ancient Woodland and those with regional or local protection, namely:

 - Regionally Important Geological Sites

 - Local Nature Reserves

 - County Wildlife Sites

-- County Geodiversity Sites

-- Roadside Nature Reserves